os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 ### GUI outputs:
 Then the user can see and post-treat the results.
-In the output section of each instance of the nested process, he will find the values of each output variables.
+In the output section of each instance of the nested process, he will find the values of each output variable.

-Those variables will be put in the treeview in a location that will depend of their namespace.
+Those variables will be put in the treeview in a location that will depend on their namespace.

 In our example, the outputs are the following:
 ![Eval in](./sos_vs_MS/vs_MS__10.PNG)

 ### GUI outputs: Option "autogather" = True

-When "autogather" = True in the process, then an output node is added in the tree view withe the "gather_node" name provided in the driver proocess.
+When "autogather" = True in the process, then an output node is added in the tree view with the "gather_node" name provided in the driver process.

 All the output values (for all the scenarios) are gathered at this node.

-## Builder process : main parameters
+## Builder process: main parameters
 - driver_name: it is a string that is set to 'vs_MS' by default.
 It is the name of the instance of the vs_MS driver
-- autogather: it is a boolean that is set to False by defaut.
+- autogather: it is a boolean that is set to False by default.
 When set to yes, then gathering of output results are provided in the tree view on an added 'gather node'.
 - gather_node: it is a string only used if autogather = True.
 It provide the name of the 'gather node' in the tree view: i.e. 'Post-processing'
-- business_post_proc : boolean that is set to False by defaut.
+- business_post_proc: boolean that is set to False by default.
 - builder_list: it is the class builder of the nested sub_process
 - scenario_map_name: it is a string.
-It is the name of the "Scatter build map" needed to define the management of the orchestred list of scenarios and associated namespace of variable and wanted structure.
+It is the name of the "Scatter build map" needed to define the management of the list of scenarios and associated namespace of variable and wanted structure.
 See the dedicated section.

-## Builder process : how to build a vsMS process?
+## Builder process: how to build a vsMS process?
-### Builder process : Structure of the "Scatter build map" used in the process definition
+### Builder process: Structure of the "Scatter build map" used in the process definition
 | Key           |  Optional ?   | Description                     |
 | ------------- |:-------------:|:-------------------------------:|
 | input_name    |  N            | name of the variable to scatter |